wKRAHUw/Arduino-Micro-N64-USB-adapter/README.md

 The project contains:

 * Complete Arduino source code
-* PCB layout file for use with a PCB milling machine
+* PCB layout file for use with a PCB milling machine(if you have access to one)
 * PNG wiring diagram showing how to wire the adapter

 ## Required Library